NMA93/Accessibility-Designer-Guide/docs/Architecture/application-feedback.md

 Error messages are an important tool to give the user direct feedback on his action.
 But what do I have to consider so that error messages are useful and accessible for the user?

 ### Avoid technical terms
 In order to make error messages barrier-free, technical terms should be avoided.
 This makes it easier for people with impairments and reading difficulties to recover from errors.
-See also chapter [Content and language](/Accessibility-Designer-Guide/docs/Architecture/content-and-language) to get more detailed information about accessible language.
+See also chapter [content and language]({{ site.baseurl }}{% link docs/Architecture/content-and-language.md %} "content and language") to get more detailed information about accessible language.

 ### Offer help
 So that users can recover quickly from an error, not only an error message should appear.
 In addition, solutions should also be shown and, if necessary, quick-links and FAQs should be listed which could solve the problem.
 This shortens the search for a solution and people with disabilities have to search less on the site for solutions.

 ### Immediate error feedback
 another way to communicate with the user is through direct and immediate feedback.
 Errors can be avoided already during the input of information.
-See also chapter [Support trough the system](/Accessibility-Designer-Guide/docs/Architecture/support-through-the-system) to get more detailed information about error prevention.
+See also chapter [support trough the system]({{ site.baseurl }}{% link docs/Architecture/support-through-the-system.md %} "support through the system") to get more detailed information about error prevention.

 #### Input
 {: .no_toc }